Experiential learning resources for the innovative educator

-Inquiry-based learning is an effective way to advance critical thinking skills.
+Inquiry-based learning strategies are an effective way to advance critical thinking skills.
 Problem-based learning, scientific experimentation, STEM, and project-based learning all pave the way to questioning.

 I often hear people say that they're not creative, they weren't born that way, or they're not the creative one in the family.
 This just isn't true.

 There would be little opportunity for creative thinking if I had given a PowerPoint presentation on wind pollinator adaptations instead of facilitating this STEM activity.

-There are so many great learning experiences that promote problem-solving, problem-based learning being the most obvious.
-With PrBL, students heavily investigate and assess one issue, question people on a spectrum of perspectives related to the issue, and figure out the most effective way(s) to solve the problem.
+With problem-based learning (PrBL) experiences, students heavily investigate and assess one issue, question people on a spectrum of perspectives related to the issue, and figure out the most effective way(s) to solve the problem.

-Before I go, check out this simple inquiry activity.
-The video below shows a mixture of cornstarch and water.
-When handled, it feels like a liquid at times and a solid at other times.
+The video shows a mixture of cornstarch and water.
+When handled, it feels like a liquid at times and a solid at times.
 It is a non-Newtonian fluid.
 A Newtonian fluid is one described as having the properties of an ideal liquid.